-Join us for the three-part webinar series What’s Up with Offshore Wind?
-Current Status – Future Plans – Getting It Done, as we take a deep dive into the Northeast’s offshore wind industry.
-Each session has a separate Zoom registration.
-Sign up for one, two, or all three!
-Each webinar will feature guest speakers who are experts in their respective topics.
+Watch the three-part webinar series What’s Up with Offshore Wind?
+Current Status – Future Plans – Getting It Done, for a deep dive into the Northeast’s offshore wind industry.
+All three webinars are available for viewing below.

 Co-hosted by the League of Women Voters of Massachusetts and New England for Offshore Wind.